Trails & Bike Paths

 The Sacagawea Heritage Trail is a scenic river trek along the Columbia River through the Tri-Cities of Richland, Kennewick and Pasco in southeastern Washington.
 The trail is a 23-mile blacktop loop trail with portions on both sides of the Columbia River.

 The Sacagawea Heritage Trail plays on the vision for a continuous bicycle and pedestrian route connecting the Tri-Cities.
 The trail, showcasing interpretive opportunities, is intended to serve as an amenity for both local residents and visitors to the area.
-The non-motorized loop routes along the river fronts in the Tri-Cities area, and create linkages with waterfront parks.
+The non-motorized loop routes along the river fronts in the Tri-Cities area, and creates linkages with waterfront parks.
 The trail system includes Class I multi-purpose trails, sidewalks, Class II bike routes (striped bike lanes) and Class III bike routes (signed bike routes).

 This trail is an awesome path that borders the Mighty Columbia River for most of its route.
 The views of the river, wildlife and other features along the way are a big highlight of the Tri-Cities.